Norikura Kōgen – Matsumoto’s Hidden Picturesque Destination

 • From Suzuran-bashi, it will only take 5 to 10 minutes to walk to the observatory.

-• If you are coming from Ichinose Danchi or park your car at the car park at the Tourist Center side, it will take around 10 to 15 minutes to get to the observatory.
+• If you are coming from Ichinose Danchi or parking at the car park on the Tourist Centre side, it will take around 10 to 15 minutes to reach the observatory.

 • From the closest car park or bus stop to the waterfall’s observatory, it is around a 15-minute walk on a flat dirt road (sneakers are recommended).

-Important: The surface will be slippery around the waterfall basin.
+Important: The surface around the waterfall basin is slippery.

 Ushidome Pond (牛留池)